presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

   # What line(s) of code do what's mentioned in box 11?

-8. The next task you have is to create a correct version of the blanked function:
+4. The next task you have is to create a correct version of the blanked function:

-.. activecode:: ps_6_8
+.. activecode:: ps_6_4

     # define the function blanked().
     # It takes a word and a string of letters that have been revealed.
     # It should return a string with the same number of characters as
     # the original word, but with the unrevealed characters replaced by _
+    # HINT: iterate through the letters in the word, accumulating letters or
+    # underscores as you go.
+If you try to iterate through the guesses, it's harder.

     # a sample call to this function:
     print(blanked("hello", "elj"))